Carleslc/Readteractive/tutorial/cli/cli.md

 We provide a _command line interface_ to easily generate your project doing **scaffolding**, so you don't need to remember the syntax of each file and you can just **focus on writing**.

-The [Readteractive structure](https://github.com/Carleslc/Readteractive#readteractive-structure) and files can be automatically generated using this CLI for your custom book.
+The (Readteractive structure -> [structure]) and files can be automatically generated using this CLI for your custom book.

 It also provides a tool for **visualization** of your book with current chapters and the links between them, so you can have a general overview of the **narrative branches** of your book.